rbenv/ruby-build/README.md

 ./install.sh` instead.
 You can install to a different prefix by setting the `PREFIX` environment variable.

+If you only intend to use ruby-build via rbenv then you can install it locally as a plugin:

+    $ mkdir -p ~/.rbenv/plugins
+    $ cd ~/.rbenv/plugins
+    $ git clone git://github.com/sstephenson/ruby-build.git

 ### Installing Ruby

 To install a Ruby version, run the `ruby-build` command with the path